neli12/Google-Earth-Engine/README.md

 - NDVI: Calculate the Normalized Vegetation Difference Index by different way using a single image or over a collection of images.
 - TERRACLIMATE: Download climatic variables
 - soilgrids: Donwload soil maps from the SoilGrids platform
-- removeCloudsLandsat: Use a mask to exclude areas with clouds:
 - S2A_TOA_to_BOA: Atmospheric correction of S2A TOA image to BOA.
+- extract_raster_values_by_points
 - terrain_analysis: calculate terrain attributes from a digital elevation image
+- removeCloudsLandsat: Use a mask to exclude areas with clouds.